csci104/site/labs/lab4/index.md

 - [ ] Once all of your tests pass, show your code to a CP to get checked off!

-Note: if you are checking off via Piazza,
+**Note: if you are checking off via Piazza, just post a screenshot of your terminal after running `make tests`, together with your USC email and 10-digit USC ID.**